 This is the timing in case you wanted to get auto transport as well.
 Usually, a good car shipping company needs a couple of days to pick up your vehicle, so calling them and booking two weeks in advance is perfect.
 Learn how to prepare the car for shipping, and don’t forget that you will need a new driver’s license in another state.

-Since most of the tasks on the list of things to do when moving are done, you can finish your last-minute errands such as getting prescriptions if you have any, do some more cleaning, and packing of the kitchenware.
+Since most of the tasks on the list of things to do when moving are done, you can finish your last-minute errands such as getting prescriptions if you have any, do some more cleaning, and packing the kitchenware (make sure you know how to pack glasses to avoid a huge mess).
 Inform the people who don’t know that you’re relocating and do the last check-up around the house before the relocation.
 You will probably need to defrost and empty your fridge and freezer, which takes at least 24 hours, so do it on time.
-Once you empty the place, take photos or a video to show that there’s no damage and that the house or the apartment is in move-out condition.
+Once you empty the place, take photos or a video to show that there’s no damage and that the house or the apartment is move-in ready.

 If you wish to travel a bit before reaching the final destination, you can make your plans now.
 Take out the map and plan the route you will take.
 You can also create a relocation playlist of the music you love to make this trip more fun.
 Don’t forget to check the weather forecast and see what you can expect.

-Ticking off everything on the moving list of things to do will leave you with only packing a suitcase of essentials and getting cash for tipping your long distance movers.
-Keep your inventory checklist with you at all times and follow it while you load the boxes and other things in the truck.
-Hand over the keys of your now-former home, keep some snacks and water with you and hit the road.
+Ticking off everything on the moving list of things to do will leave you with only packing a suitcase of essentials and getting cash for tipping your long-distance movers.
+Keep your inventory checklist with you at all times and follow it while packing the moving truck.
+Hand over the keys of your now-former home, keep some snacks and water with you, and hit the road.
 Share this list of things to do when moving with your friends and family if you found it helpful.